Diane Keaton

 Acting Career

-Keaton's talent was not recognized immediately.
-She worked for a long time as a singer in nightclubs until she landed a role in the Broadway musical "Hair" (1968).
-The young actress attracted public attention not only with her excellent acting and vocal abilities but also because she refused to strip naked in the final scene.
+Keaton's talent didn't get immediate recognition.
+She spent years singing in nightclubs before landing a role in the Broadway musical "Hair" (1968).
+The young actress caught the public's eye not just for her stellar acting and vocal chops, but also for refusing to strip naked in the final scene.

 Diane Keaton, Barry McGuire, and Steve Curry (Hair)